9 Cleaning Data in R

 # Count categories of dest_region_collapsed

-## Warning: Problem with `mutate()` input `dest_region_collapsed`.
+count(dest_region_collapsed)## Warning: Problem with `mutate()` input `dest_region_collapsed`.

 ## ℹ Unknown levels in `f`: Europ, eur, EU